Options in the EBE Major

 Majors in the Environmental and Business Economics program select one of four options.
+View PDF of the course sequence models for options in the Environmental and Business Economics program.

 The Business Economics option includes all of the same foundation courses required in traditional business school curricula plus the additional analytical tools provided in the program’s economic courses.
 It is this rich blend of courses such as Finance, Management, Marketing, Demand and Price Analysis, and Economics of Production that make graduates from this option so attractive to employers in business and industry as well as to those in government agencies and non-profit organizations.
 Indeed, many of the graduates from this option are among the ranking economists, analysts, financial advisers, managers, marketing specialists, consultants, and policy director in agencies and companies ranging from biotechnology and pharmaceutical industries to Wall Street to smaller organizations including small business and entrepreneurial ventures.
 The option familiarizes students both with analytical and decision-making techniques used in the business world, and with the public and private institutional framework within which businesses operate.
 It is also appropriate for students who are interested in graduate studies in business management or economics.